-Number of TfL fare dodgers soars by 30 percent under Mayor Khan
+TfL fare dodgers soar by 30% under Mayor Khan

 Sadiq Khan was last night accused of “taking his eye off the ball”, after new figures revealed a dramatic surge in the number of fare dodgers on the TfL network on his watch.